rogermparent/gatsby-plugin-purge-cloudflare-cache/README.md

 A CloudFlare API token for your site with permissions to purge cache.

+A word of warning: don't just stick your token in here as a string if others can see your code!
+Grab your token from `process.env` and use `dotenv` to make that easier while developing.

 ### zoneId: string!

 The CloudFlare Zone ID for your site (find it on the Web UI dashboard)